uio-bmi/immuneML/docs/source/troubleshooting.rst

     export_formats:
         - AIRR

-When running DeepRC I get TypeError: can't concat str to bytes, how can I solve this?
+When running DeepRC I get TypeError: can't concat str to bytes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This error occurs when h5py version 3 or higher is used.
 Try using version 2.10.0 or lower.